 |844||used as hideout during viking attacks.|

-The cave contains the nature museum of the Garonde estuary.
-It tells about the modern and historic life in the area.
-An interesting information explained here is the sturgeon, who lived in the river and was hunted for the caviar, his eggs.
+The caves also contain L’écomusée, a local heritage museum and a nature museum of the Garonde estuary.
+It tells about the modern and historic life in the area and the caves.
+An interesting information explained here is the sturgeon, who lived in the river and was hunted for caviar, his eggs.
 But too much fishing and pollution of the river decimated them in the mid 20th century.
 Today the number of sturgeons in the river rises slowly but continually.